Introduction to Elixir

 Key Features

-- Functional: Immutable data structures, first-class functions, pattern matching
+- Functional: immutable data, first-class functions, pattern matching

-- Concurrent: Lightweight processes (not OS threads) - spawn millions easily
+- Concurrent: lightweight processes (not OS threads), spawn millions on one machine

-- Fault-tolerant: "Let it crash" philosophy with supervisor trees
+- Fault-tolerant: the "let it crash" philosophy plus supervisor trees

-- Scalable: Distributed by design, runs on multiple nodes
+- Scalable: distributed by design, runs across multiple nodes

-- Productive: Modern syntax, powerful metaprogramming, excellent tooling
+- Productive: modern syntax, powerful metaprogramming, good tooling

 History